groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/emz-to-docx.md

         - icon: "far fa-file-EMZ"
           title: " About EMZ File Format"
           content: |
-            A file with .emz extension is a compressed container of Enhanced Metafile (EML file).
-These are compressed using the GZIP compression technique which is the commonly used compression method on UNIX and LINUX operating systems.
-Unlink ZIP (/compression/zip/), GZIP compresses the archive as a whole instead of compressing individual files.
-EMZ files are smaller in size as compared to the EMF files and help in fast transfer during online file sharing.
-Some of the applications that can open EMZ files include Microsoft Visio 2019, Microsoft Office 2019, XnView MP, and File Viewer Plus.
+            A file with .emz extension is a compressed container of Enhanced Metafile (.emf file).
+It follows GZIP compression algorithm and takes less storage space due to compression.
+The small file size makes it more easy to transfer EMZ files over the network.

           link: "https://docs.fileformat.com/image/emz/"

     format:
         # format loop
-        - icon: "far fa-file-DOCX"
+        - icon: "far fa-file-word"
           title: " About DOCX File Format"
           content: |
-            DOCX is a well-known format for Microsoft Word documents.
+            Docx is well-known format for Microsoft Word documents.
 Introduced from 2007 with the release of Microsoft Office 2007, the structure of this new Document format was changed from plain binary to a combination of XML and binary files.
 Docx files can be opened with Word 2007 and lateral versions but not with the earlier versions of MS Word which support DOC file extensions.

           link: "https://docs.fileformat.com/word-processing/docx/"